-- hostname: Optional, the hostname of a device - device\type: Optional, a device type (access, dist or core) - group: Optional, a device group.
-A group can contain multiple devices. - dry\run: Dry run does not commit any configuration to the device.
+- hostname: Optional, the hostname of a device - device_type: Optional, a device type (access, dist or core) - group: Optional, a device group.
+A group can contain multiple devices. - dry_run: Dry run does not commit any configuration to the device.
 Boolean, defaults to true. - force: If a device configuration has been changed outside of CNaaS the configuration hash will differ from the last known hash in the database and this will normally make CNaaS abort.
 If you want to override any changes made outside of CNaaS and replace them with the latest configuration from CNaaS you can set this flag to true.
-Boolean, defaults to false. - auto\push: If you specify a single device by hostname and do a dry\run, setting this option will cause CNaaS to automatically push the configuration to committed/live state after doing the dry run if the change impact score (see Change impact score) is very low. - resync: By default devices that are marked as synchronized in the database will not be re-synchronized, if you specify this option as true then all devices will be checked.
+Boolean, defaults to false. - auto_push: If you specify a single device by hostname and do a dry_run, setting this option will cause CNaaS to automatically push the configuration to committed/live state after doing the dry run if the change impact score (see Change impact score) is very low. - resync: By default devices that are marked as synchronized in the database will not be re-synchronized, if you specify this option as true then all devices will be checked.
 This option does not affect syncto jobs with a specified hostname, when you select only a single device via hostname it's always re-synchronized.
-Defaults to false.
+Defaults to false. - comment: Optionally add a comment that is saved in the job log.
+This should be a string with max 255 characters. - ticket_ref: Optionally reference a service ticket associated with this job.
+This should be a string with max 32 characters.

-If neither hostname or device\type is specified all devices that needs to be sycnhronized will be selected.
+If neither hostname or device_type is specified all devices that needs to be sycnhronized will be selected.